 Your journal should also mention any unexpected weight changes.
-Sudden weight gain should be reported to your doctor immediately — it can indicate an unhealthy or dangerous retention of fluids caused by PAH.
+Report sudden weight gain to your doctor immediately, as it can indicate an unhealthy or dangerous retention of fluids caused by PAH.

 One myPHteam member described how they document their condition.
 “Before every doctor’s visit, I write a report on myself,” they said.
 “Write down your symptoms that you are concerned about.
 At the end, write down each question you want to ask.
 I find it easier to ask questions on paper than while talking.
 Save it in a folder on your computer.
 I have reports saved back to 2008 and maybe earlier.
 I give the doctor a copy and tell them ‘This is for you.’
 It becomes a part of your chart.”

-During medical appointments, take notes in your medical journal to be sure you understand and remember treatment plans and recommendations for exercise and diet.
+During medical appointments, take notes in your journal to be sure you understand and remember treatment plans and recommendations about lifestyle changes like diet and exercise.
 If you do not understand something your doctor says, keep asking questions until you have a clear answer.
 Notes will help you stick to regimens that are essential for your PAH care.